Pensions before retirement age

 Early retirement after a wearing working career

-If you were born in 1955 or later and have worked for a total of at least 38 years primarily in work which can cause wearing, and your working ability has declined, you may be eligible for a years-of-service pension.
+- have worked for a total of at least 38 years primarily in work which can cause wearing

-The required 38 years of employment can include at most a total of three years of family leave, and it also includes short periods of sick leave, or being laid-off or unemployed.
+The required 38 years of employment can include at most a total of three years of family leave.
+It also includes short periods of sick leave, or being laid-off or unemployed.

 A child is eligible for a survivor's pension after a guardian's death